sveltejs/kit/documentation/docs/02-routing.md

 #### Page endpoints

-If an endpoint has the same filename as a page (except for the extension), the page gets its props from the endpoint — via `fetch` during client-side navigation, or via direct function call during SSR.
+If an endpoint has the same filename as a page (including named layouts and matchers but not the extension), the page gets its props from the endpoint — via `fetch` during client-side navigation, or via direct function call during SSR.

 A page like `src/routes/items/[id].svelte` could get its props from the `body` in the endpoint above: